alexfaisca/sparkx/README.md

 ## Memory Benchmarks

-To obtain our memory benchmarking results we made use of a custom `cargo` target which launches the process and records the memory usage frame by frame using `valgrind --tool=massif`, to deploy it first run:
+To obtain our memory benchmarking results we made use of a custom `cargo` target which launches the process and records the memory usage frame by frame using `valgrind --tool=massif`.
+To reproduce our results, on a linux machine, with an x86 archtecture CPU, run:

 ```bash
 RUSTFLAGS="-C target-cpu=x86-64 -C target-feature=-sha" cargo build --profile bench_cache
 ```

+We cannot guarantee reproducibility outside of linux machines, as we cannot make guarantees about Valgrind on other platforms.
 Then, to bench the heap memory usage of a given dataset `graph.mtx`, in directory `datasets/graphs/` at the library's base directory, run:

 ```bash
 cargo cache --tool=massif --dataset=./datasets/graphs/graph.mtx -t target_profile
 ```